andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 gd, ,gd     - go to definition /in split

 ### Hs API Explore
-gsD         - to edit vis-sel
+gsd/D       - to edit vis-sel and search for it gsk         - to insert info into buffer - using the module name gsK         - show info in float-win gsb/B       - browse module
-leader ha   - Type-sig align a range: Use l, \j or 'v' visual-sel
+,atip/iB    - to HsTabu Type-sig align a range: Use l, \j or 'v' visual-sel

 ### Stubs